 TMR Based Current Probe

-Using an Tunneling Magnetoresistance sensor to create a DC-10mhz(maybe) current probe for hobby use.
+Using an Tunneling Magnetoresistance sensor to create a DC-5Mhz current

 Why?